luthiwd/phpcourse/README.md

 # PHP Course of Udemy
-## Exercices of practice PHP in local enviorement
+## Exercices of practice PHP in local environment